jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/permissionsList/permissionsList.rst

    * - envelopeApprovalListView
      - 2019
      - Allows to view envelopes on approval list page
+   * - AIAssistantChat
+     - 2020
+     - Allows to use the AI assistant chat
    * - categoryManage
      - 3000
      - Allows to create, update and move categories in particular mailbox